zj6882917/aakinshin.net/en/_posts/dotnet/nuget2-and-directoryseparatorchar.md

 In [Rider](https://www.jetbrains.com/rider/), we care a lot about performance.
 I like to improve the application responsiveness and do interesting optimizations all the time.
-However, Rider is already well-optimized, and it's hard to make significant performance improvements.
-So, usually, I do micro-optimizations which give a not very big impact on the whole application.
+Rider is already well-optimized, and it's often hard to make significant performance improvements, so usually I do micro-optimizations which do not have a very big impact on the whole application.
-However, sometimes it's possible to improve the speed of a feature 100 times with a few lines of code.
+However, sometimes it's possible to improve the speed of a feature 100 times with just a few lines of code.

 Rider is based on [ReSharper](https://www.jetbrains.com/resharper/), so we have a lot of cool features out of the box.
-One of such features is [Solution-Wide Analysis](https://www.jetbrains.com/help/resharper/2016.3/Code_Analysis__Solution-Wide_Analysis.html) which lets you constantly keep track of all issues in your solution.
+One of these features is [Solution-Wide Analysis](https://www.jetbrains.com/help/resharper/2016.3/Code_Analysis__Solution-Wide_Analysis.html) which lets you constantly keep track of issues in your solution.
-Sometimes, solution-wide analysis takes a lot of time because there are many files which should be analyzed.
+Sometimes, solution-wide analysis takes a lot of time to run because there are many files which should be analyzed.
-Of course, it should work super fast on small projects.
+Of course, it works super fast on small and projects.

-Ok, let's talk about a performance bug ([#RIDER-3742](https://youtrack.jetbrains.com/issue/RIDER-3742)) that we recently had.
+Let's talk about a performance bug ([#RIDER-3742](https://youtrack.jetbrains.com/issue/RIDER-3742)) that we recently had.
 * *Repro:* Open Rider, create a new "ASP .NET MVC Application", enable solution wide-analysis.
 * *Expected:* The analysis should take 1 second.
 * *Actual:* The analysis takes 1 second on Windows and **2 minutes** on Linux and MacOS.